ed-santiago/social-media-project/README.md

 - Username: user
 - Password: react123

+**Please note: opening the website for the first time, may take a minute or so for some content to appear.** As I am using the free version of Render.

 ## Approach
 I settled with a social media application because it is one of the common applications built using react.
 I used FaceBook as my main and only inspiration.
 I copied their color scheme using a Google extention called ColorZilla.
 I tried my best to imitate the website layout, using mostly grid and flex display.